 Another nature lover, 42-year-old Tan Yi, also managed to get a 19-second video of the spectacle.

-Mr Tan told MS News that he was walking along the path with his daughter when a passer-by, presumably Ms Julie, overheard him saying to his daughter that “it would be such a great experience” if they saw snakes there.
+Mr Tan told MS News that he was walking along the trail with his daughter when a passer-by, presumably Ms Julie, overheard him saying to his daughter “it would be such a great experience” if they saw snakes there.
 Ms Julie then alerted them to the so-called “battle”.

 Mr Tan’s video shows a close-up of the two snakes entwined, with the python’s body visibly contracting against the king cobra.